ariebovenberg/quiz/README.rst

 * ORM-like syntax to write GraphQL.

 Note that this project is in an early alpha stage.
+Many features are not yet implemented (see the roadmap below).
 If you encounter a problem or have a feature request, be sure to open an issue in the `issue tracker <https://github.com/ariebovenberg/quiz/issues>`_.: